 On the positive side of things, the film does scream Saturday Morning Matinee, and it does manage to have that old fashion sense of adventure to it, and come on, let’s face it, that cheesy, cliffhanger stuff is cool if you’re a genre fan.
 The overall vibe is fun and nutty, and when we take in consideration Treat Williams performance as the villain ‘Xander Drax’, the film is also over the top, not meant to be taken seriously at all.
 This is not a serious or close to reality take on a super hero like The Dark Knight (2008), in fact, this is the complete opposite, pure ridiculousness.
 In fact, the writer of the film, Jeffrey Boam, wrote his original script as a spoof.
 Unfortunately, the director didn’t go with the funny vibe, he tried playing it straight.
 Still, you can see glimpses of the comedic elements that Boam put into the script.
 I mean, we are talking about a guy wearing a purple skin tight suit while swinging from tree vines in the middle of the African jungle!
 In fact when I think about it, this film has a lot in common with the Batman television show from the 60’s!
 You almost expect a WHAM! to appear on the screen when The Phantom punches a bad guy.
 So I guess if you go in expecting pulpy, over the top, campiness, then you should have a better time watching this, but still, there are many things that hinder the enjoyment of the flick, for example, the sets are so obviously sets!
 They didn’t even try to make them look realistic.
 The ending of the film, which takes place inside of a cave is so obviously a sound stage it’s not even funny!
 The whole thing looks so cheap.

 Many directors were interested in bringing The Phantom to the big screen.
 At one point, even Sergio Leone himself expressed interest in directing the film!
 He even wanted to follow it up with a Mandrake the Magician film!
 Can you imagine that?
 The Phantom directed by Sergio Leone?
 Damn, that sounds cool just reading it!
 Joe Dante and Joel Schumacher were also at one time going to direct, but the project eventually fell on the hands of Simon Wincer, the director behind D.A.R.Y.L.
 (1985), Free Willy (1993) and Operation Dumbo Drop (1995).
 If you ask me, any of the previous directors that came before him would have made a better film.
-The studio had wanted to make this film since the late eighties and early nineties, but various factors stumped the production, one of the reasons why the project came to a screeching halt was because of the disastrous box office intake of The Shadow, which was also a period piece comic book movie, but it was also an abysmal failure.
+The studio had wanted to make this film since the late eighties and early nineties, but various factors stumped the production.
+One of the reasons why the project came to a screeching halt was The Shadow, which ended up being an abysmal failure, so suddenly, comic book films based on characters from the 1930's didn't seem like such a good idea.
 Still, the project pushed on and we got The Phantom, which while not the worst comic book movie ever made, leaves a lot to be desired.
 Still, the film does have a good performance from Billy Zane as The Phantom.
 He actually pumped iron for more than a year so he could get all beefed up for the part.
 He didn’t want to use fake muscles like other superhero films.
 But then again the mind wonders: what would Bruce Campbell have looked like playing The Phantom?
 That’s right my friends he was up for the part!
 So was Dolph Lungdren!
 Instead we got Billy Zane, a lifelong fan of The Phantom.
 So in the end, I’d say that The Phantom is still a fun watch, just go in with low expectations and you just might have some fun.

 Rating: 3 out of 5